srImathE satakOpAya nama:

 - In the first pAsuram, AzhwAr said “I am unqualified” and left emperumAn.

-- In the fourth pAsuram, AzhwAr said the owner of the property will not let the property from slipping.
+- In the fourth pAsuram, AzhwAr said that the owner of the property will not let the property from slipping.

 - In the fifth pAsuram, AzhwAr prays emperumAn to ensure that AzhwAr is surrendered at his lotus feet.